 We understand the critical role that development plays in ensuring your script wins over buyers and we encourage filmmakers to use the Script Analysis service to continue revising and improving their screenplay.

-We can also certainly understand that an independent filmmaker may not be inclined to spend multiple thousands of dollars on script coverage every time there’s a new draft.
+We can also certainly understand that an independent filmmaker may not be inclined to spend hundreds of dollars on script coverage every time there’s a new draft.
 For that reason, we recommend using the Script Analysis service strategically.

 It’s important to note that filmmakers who revise and resubmit don't always achieve higher Script Scores with each submission.
 This is true whether or not the filmmaker tried to address notes from past Script Analysis.
 We've found that - both in the context of script coverage and in the film business at large - not every revision is an improvement on the script, even when the motivating notes were sound.
 Not only that, but the strength of a revision depends much more on the rewrite plan than it does the coverage.
 For these reasons and others, every once in a while, Script Scores do stay static or decrease from one revision to the next.